delboyy/Sacred-site/docs/PROJECT_STATUS.md

 ### 22. Branding & Newsletter Integration ✅
 - ✅ **Converted uploaded logo** into a 256×256 favicon (`public/favicon.png`) and wired it through all static pages and Astro layout.
 - ✅ **Archived source asset** under `public/assets/images/` for reuse.
-- ✅ **Replaced onsite email form** with Ghost's embed (`blog.sacredapothecary.xyz`) while keeping privacy messaging + styling.
+- ✅ **Integrated MailerLite signup embed** in the landing page and tuned styling to match the brand.
-- ✅ **Updated analytics instrumentation** to track Ghost signup interactions across GA4 and Meta Pixel.
+- ✅ **Updated analytics instrumentation** to track MailerLite signup interactions across GA4 and Meta Pixel.

 ### 23. Commerce Data Centralization ✅
 - ✅ Added `config/commerce.json` as the single source of truth for Gumroad product name/id/url/price.